Microscopic Description of Critical Bubbles: Effective description

+The scheme dependence arises if one follows the procedure of Refs.~\cite{Ares:2021ntv,Henriksson:2025vci}, but was absent in those works because the scaling dimension of the scalar operator considered there forbids the introduction of finite counterterms.
 The strategy adopted in those references was to compute the two-point function $\tilde G_0$ at zero frequency to quadratic order in an expansion in $q^2/T^2$, then take the inverse to obtain $\tilde G_0^{-1}$ to the same order, and finally identify $Z(\field,T)$ by comparing the result with Eq.~\eqref{eq:inverseGreenfunc}.
-Following this procedure, the result for the inverse correlator in our case would be (see Appendix \ref{app:greenfunc})
+However, when the theory allows for finite counterterms, the terms in the low momentum expansion of the inverse correlator become scheme dependent due to the possible presence of contact terms.
+In the case at hand there are two possible contact terms appearing in the correlator